videocoin/zktransverify/README.md

 The zkSnarks proof is expected to satisfy a compliance predicate:
 ```
 C(input, code, output)

+input  - input bitstream and transcode options
+output - output bit stream
+code   - decode and encode opertation conforming to required transcode options
 ```
-Incase of Transcode Verification, "input" is source bitstream, "output" is transcoded bit stream and "code" is transcode operation.
+Incase of Transcode Verification, "input" is source bitstream and transcode options, "output" is transcoded bit stream and "code" is transcode operation.
 The representation of the above compliance predicate requires huge computation power on the part of prover.
 There are  attempts such as in ref[21] to apply it for image transformation.

 The current implementation of Transcode Verification uses a simplified proof generation where input is replaced with source stream pHash and output is replaced with pHash obtained from transcoded stream and code is a EC homomorphic comparison operation. pHash is a simple, but powerful data-structure that represents a frame in the stream that simplifies frame matching operation.